Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 ToinenPHD

-I hope that by 2026, advertisers will invest in building strong brands and driving their growth.
-In 2027, Finland’s media market will change as gambling advertisers enter the scene.
-It may become harder for a brand’s voice to be heard, which is why I would prioritize brand-building no later than 2026.
-A strong brand performs better in competition, and tactical actions deliver better results when the brand is strong.
-Growing a brand requires patience—results may only become visible in the long term.
+In the year 2026, I would like to see advertisers investing in strengthening and growing their brands.
+In 2027, Finland’s media market will change as gaming advertisers enter the scene.
+It may become harder for a brand’s voice to be heard, which is why I would prioritise brand building no later than 2026.
+A strong brand withstands competition and yields better results from tactical efforts.
+Growing a brand requires patience, as results may only become visible in the long term.

 Marketing is still not widely seen as an investment.
-Dear advertisers: be bold when creating brand advertising, experiment with new approaches that leave a lasting impression on consumers.
-Brand-building is an investment that pays back many times over.
+Dear advertisers: be bold when doing brand advertising, experiment with new approaches that leave consumers a permanent memory.
+Brand marketing is an investment that pays back many times over.
 It lays the foundation for long-term growth, competitive advantage, and customer loyalty.

-Alongside brand-building, another hot topic is, of course, AI and how it will transform marketing practices.
+Alongside brand building, another hot topic is, of course, AI and how it will transform marketing practices.
 In the future, marketers will increasingly focus on interpreting AI-generated insights, making ethical decisions, and leading advanced, AI-driven strategic initiatives.
-Those marketers who prepare effectively for this shift will succeed and guide their organizations toward continuous innovation and strategic competitive advantage.
+The marketers who prepare effectively for this shift will succeed and guide their organisations toward continuous innovation and strategic competitive advantage.

 Teemu Neiglick,